Eddy Usage

 |

-- No need to restart
+- And after saving, there is no need to restart

-- Repeat the Z-offset calibration several times
+- Repeat the Z-Offset calibration process several times.

-- To achieve a perfect first layer
+- This is necessary to achieve a perfect first layer.